PySpark Certification Training Course

 As we mentioned in our Hadoop Ecosytem blog, HBase is an essential part of our Hadoop ecosystem.
-So now, I would like to take you through Hbase tutorial, where I will introduce you to Hbase and we we will go through the complete use cases.
-Following are the topics covered in this Hbase tutorial blog:
+So now, I would like to take you through HBase tutorial, where I will introduce you to Apache HBase, and then, we will go through the Facebook Messenger case-study.
+We are going to cover following topics in this HBase tutorial blog:

 Let us start with the history of HBase and know how HBase has evolved over a period of time.

-After knowing about the past of HBase, you would be curious to know what is HBase?
+After knowing about the history of Apache HBase, you would be curious to know what is Apache HBase?
 Let us move further and take a look.

 HBase is an open source, multidimensional, distributed, scalable and a NoSQL database written in Java.
 HBase runs on top of HDFS (Hadoop Distributed File System) and provides BigTable like capabilities to Hadoop.
 It is designed to provide a fault tolerant way of storing large collection of sparse data sets.